-Black woman to lead Naval Academy’s brigade for first time
+Naval Academy: 1st Black woman named student brigade leader

 ANNAPOLIS, Md.
-(AP) — A Black woman will lead fellow students at the U.S. Naval Academy for the first time, taking the top student leadership role of brigade commander, the academy announced Monday.
+(AP) — The first Black woman to assume the top role leading fellow students at the U.S. Naval Academy will take up that position next semester as brigade commander, the academy said Monday.

-Midshipman 1st Class Sydney Barber will be the commander for the spring semester, according to a news release from the academy.
+Midshipman 1st Class Sydney Barber will be the commander for the spring semester, according to the news release.

 Brigade commander is the highest leadership position within the student body.
 The semester-long position is selected through an application and interview process by senior leadership and the commandant’s staff.

-Note: This story has been updated to correct the spelling of Juliane Gallina’s name as it appeared in an earlier version.